Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 What’s Included In The Inito Starter Kit?

-Inside the Inito Starter Kit, you’ll receive everything you need to get you started on your fertility journey.
+IInside the Inito Starter Kit, you’ll receive everything you need to get you started on your fertility journey.

 The Inito Starter Kit comes with:

-• Pack of 15 Inito test strips
+• Pack of 15 Inito Fertility Strips

 • Urine sample cup